 Thirteen cities in less than a month, playing Philharmonic halls (mostly sold out) from Siberia to Podolsk (a couple of hours outside Moscow) with some clubs in between . . .
 I’m still recovering three weeks later!
 Actually I was sick when I arrived and seriously worried that I was going to have to cancel the entire tour but my voice came back during the first rehearsal!
 I gradually got better over the next few days and I did have a day or so between gigs to at least rest my voice – if not actually rest – Russia is HUGE and involves gigantic journeys on planes, trains and autombiles between cities.
 Thank the lawd for adrenalin during the actual tour itself.

 And I had a lot of FUN with pianist Daniel Kramer (who brought me), Gregory Zaytsev and Anton Kuznetsov.
 And Russians are passionate audiences, which is utterly inspiring.
 People come up to you after the gigs and say things like “You made my soul explode!”
-I met so many amazing people and was given so many flowers and chocolates, Even a bottle of Lambrusco.
-I felt completely spoiled by the time I left for Budapest.
+I met so many amazing people and was given so many flowers and chocolates.
 In fact, the entire tour was kind of “pinch me!” – even though it’s not my first time playing some of those venues.
 The one in the main picture above was an early one (maybe even the first) and I pointed at it and said, “Oh, is that where we’re playing?”
 Kidding!
 But it was!

 It was so wonderful to come back to Russia.
 Thank you so much for having me.
 See you next time!
-(Or, as I said by mistake instead of Dosvedanya) . . .
+(Or, as I kept saying by mistake instead of Dosvedanya) . . .
 Dostoyevsky!
 Pictures and captions below.